 "Is anyone here a doctor or a nurse?" asked Videl, hoping that there was someone a little more qualified than two crimefighters amongst the crowd.
 Luck didn't appear to be on her side as no-one spoke up.

-Instead the crowd seemed to be a little more fixated on what Saiyaman was doing.
+Instead, the crowd seemed to be a little more fixated on what Saiyaman was doing.
 Videl held her arms out to prevent any curious members of the public from advancing while glancing back herself, also somewhat curious as to what the first man she had ever kissed was up to.
 Being closer than any of the bystanders, she could make out that the helmet wearing man had crouched down.
 Saiyaman extended a hand to the likely unconscious driver as though he were feeding the man despite the fact that she could not see anything within his white glove.

 Videl found her face going pale as she saw the superhero lift the man from the car as though he were a weightless doll.
 Was he aware of just how dangerous that was?

 "He should come around in a minute or two," said Saiyaman as he placed the reckless driver down on the ground.
-"You guys should probably get him checked out by paramedics though."
+"You guys should probably get him checked out by paramedics, though."

 Videl's eyes weren't focussing on Saiyaman, however.
-The wound on his forehead seemed to have vanished, like it had never even existed, and upon further inspection, even his nose's shape seemed to have straightened.
+The wound on his forehead seemed to have vanished like it had never even existed, and upon further inspection, even his nose's shape seemed to have straightened.
 The crimefighter suddenly snapped out of her dazzlement as she realised that she had more important things to talk to Saiyaman about - now that the man was "fine".
-She'd be damned if she let him slip away again, she needed to establish some other form of interaction; preferably one that did not include an injured driver or a hostage situation.
+She'd be damned if she let him slip away again, she needed to establish some other form of interaction; preferably one that did not include an injured driver or an imaginary hostage situation.

 There was still a bit of distance between Saiyaman and the crowd, who were still standing at bay a few metres back from the incident.
 Quickly using her headstart to her advantage, she made her way towards Saiyaman as the crowd drew closer to the driver.
-It wasn't as though she could blame them, the fact that he had come out of the car unharmed was almost miraculous - though she wasn't sure if any of them knew that he had been injured within it.
+It wasn't as though she could blame them, the fact that he had come out of the car unharmed was almost miraculous - though she wasn't sure if any of them knew that he had been injured to begin with.